sal55/langs/pcl8.md

 These hints are not needed for PCL that is interpreted, or translated directly to stack machine.
 Unless it still involves the backend keeping track of the stack level as it performs a linear pass through PCL; then it needs those reset points.

 (I think this problem is related to 'phi nodes' used in SSA representations, but I know little about it.)

+#### Multiple Function Return Values

+Inside the callee, this works the same way as normal returns: all N values are pushed, and `jumpret' with n = N used to jump to the common return point.
+(A normal `jump` won't do as `jumpret` has to pop those N values off the stack so that the following code can be processed.)

+The common return point still needs `retfn`; in the backend, this might serve to get all the values into the correct registers.

+At the call-site, it's a little different:

+* For 1 return value, a normal `callf` or `icallf` is used.
+The instruction type gives the type (and hence location) of the return value.
+* For N return values, there are N auxiliary `type` instructions following.
+Each gives the type of the corresponding return value, in LTR order.